Milton Barney Jr.: Playing career

 Barney grew up in Gulfport, Mississippi, where he attended Gulfport High School, where he was a letterwinner for the Admirals in baseball and football.
 Barney attended Southern University following high school, where he appeared in 20 games for the Jaguars, registering 12 hits while driving in 10 RBI.
 He would transfer to Grambling State, where he would finish out his career.

 Coaching career

 Barney began his coaching career as an assistant coach for the Alcorn State Braves, helping the team win the 2011 Southwestern Athletic Conference title.

 On August 11, 2022, Barney was named the head baseball coach of the Mississippi Valley State Delta Devils.

 Head coaching record

 Personal life

-He is the son of former National Football League (NFL) and Arena Football League wide receiver, Milton Barney and the grandson of NFL Hall of Famer, Lem Barney.
+He is the son of former National Football League (NFL) and Arena Football League wide receiver, Milton Barney and the great nephew of NFL Hall of Famer, Lem Barney.